dsanson/davidsanson.com/251/syllabus.markdown

 **Attendance is required**, but I am not going to make a habit of "taking" attendance.
 Instead, I will make a habit of cold-calling at random.
 If I cold-call you at random and you are not present, I will take note.
-If this happens more than a few times, your grade will be negatively affected.
+Each time this happens, your grade for the course will drop by 1%.

 Levels Papers[^lev]
 -------------